The Terrible Dogfish: Fantasmic!

-In Kingdom Hearts
+Kingdom Hearts

-Monstro also appears in the video game Kingdom Hearts as both a supporting character and a world, where Pinocchio and Geppetto temporarily live inside him until being rescued.
-Within Monstro dwell many Heartless, including one called the Parasite Cage, which traps Pinocchio in its cage-like stomach, and delivers him to Riku, who wishes to use his heart to rescue Kairi.
+Monstro appears in the video game Kingdom Hearts as both a supporting character and a world, where Pinocchio and Geppetto temporarily live inside him until being rescued.
+Riku enters Monstro's body and sends the Heartless to kidnap Pinocchio, intending to use his heart to rescue Kairi.
 After Kingdom Hearts is sealed, Monstro presumably returns to his world.

-He later reappears in Kingdom Hearts: Chain of Memories, as a figment of Sora and Riku's memories.
-He is not physically seen, but card rooms resembling his bowels are explored.
-In the Final Mix version of Kingdom Hearts: Birth by Sleep, Monstro appears as a boss fight in the Mirage Arena.
-He reappears as a sub-world in his homeworld, Prankster's Paradise, in Kingdom Hearts 3D: Dream Drop Distance.
+Monstro reappears in Kingdom Hearts: Chain of Memories as a figment of Sora and Riku's memories.
+In the Final Mix version of Kingdom Hearts: Birth by Sleep, Monstro appears as a boss in the Mirage Arena.
+In Kingdom Hearts 3D: Dream Drop Distance, Monstro appears as a sub-world in Prankster's Paradise.

 Once Upon a Time

 In ABC's Once Upon a Time, Monstro makes a brief appearance in the episode "The Stranger", in which his Disney role is reiterated.
-Monstro's design has many similarities to the Devil Whale found in various other tales.
+His design has many similarities to the Devil Whale found in various other tales.

-In Pinocchio (Walt Disney Pictures, 2022)
+Pinocchio (2022)

-In the 2022 live-action remake adaptation of Walt Disney Picture's Pinocchio (1940), Monstro plays a similar role.
-Unlike his animated counterpart who is a sperm whale, he is instead a monstrous, chimeric sea monster with the characteristics of whales, sharks, and cephalopods.
+In the 2022 live-action remake adaptation of Walt Disney Pictures Pinocchio, Monstro plays a similar role.
+This version is a chimeric creature with characteristics of whales, sharks and cephalopods.

-In the film, when Pinocchio reunites with his father Geppetto at sea after he and Jiminy Cricket escape Pleasure Island, they are suddenly ambushed and swallowed whole (except Jiminy) by Monstro, who then falls asleep.
-Inside the sea monster, Pinocchio suggests that he and Geppetto make Monstro sneeze.
-The plan works when Pinocchio uses his feet to start a fire, the smoke of which wakes Monstro up and sneezes them out of his mouth.
-Unfortunately, this served only to anger the sea monster and he pursues them with the intention of killing the group, but Pinocchio uses his spinning feet as propellers to get Geppetto, Figaro, Cleo and Jiminy away from the beast.
-Before Monstro could reconsume them when he eventually catches up to them, Pinocchio propels the boat one last time and they zoom into a nearby tunnel for safety, but Monstro runs into the cliffs and ends up smashing against them on impact.
-It is unknown what exactly happened to Monstro, but due to smashing against the cliffs, he was apparently killed by the impact just like in the original film.